opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/observer/adapters/blindata.md

 ## How it works

 ### Architecture
-The adapter has a single module, called `meta-service-blindata`, that:
+The adapter has a single module, called `observer-blindata-server`, that:

 * implement and/or extend the base features of an Observer adapter from the [_Observer Server module of the Utility Plane_](../index.md)
 * define specific classes to interact with Blindata